-8.3.3.18 Voltage Transitions on VBUS through Port Power Switches
+8.3.3.12 Voltage Transitions on VBUS through Port Power Switches

-Figure 34 shows the waveform for a positive voltage transition.
-The timing and voltages apply to both a transition from 0 V to PP_5V0 and a transition from PP_5V0 to PP_HV as well as a transition from PP_5V0 to an PP_EXT.
-A transition from PP_HV to PP_EXT is possible and vice versa, but does not necessarily follow the constraints in Figure 34.
+Figure 31 shows the waveform for a positive voltage transition.
+The timing and voltages apply to both a transition from 0 V to PP_5V0 and a transition from PP_5V0 to PP_HV.
 When a switch is closed to transition the voltage, a maximum slew-rate of SRPOS occurs on the transition.
 The voltage ramp will remain monotonic until the voltage reaches VSRCVALID within the final voltage.
 The voltage may overshoot the new voltage by VSRCVALID.
 After time TSTABLE from the start of the transition, the voltage will fall to within VSRCNEW of the new voltage.
 During the time TSTABLE, the voltage may fall below the new voltage, but will remain within VSRCNEW of this voltage.

-Figure 34.
+Figure 31.
 Positive Voltage Transition on VBUS

-Figure 35 shows the waveform for a negative voltage transition.
-The timing and voltages apply to both a transition from PP_HV to PP_5V0 and a transition from PP_5V0 to 0V as well as a transition from PP_EXT to PP_5V0.
-A transition from PP_HV to PP_EXT is possible and vice versa, but does not necessarily follow the constraints in Figure 35.
+Figure 32 shows the waveform for a negative voltage transition.
+The timing and voltages apply to both a transition from PP_HV to PP_5V0 and a transition from PP_5V0 to 0V.
 When a switch is closed to transition the voltage, a maximum slew-rate of SRNEG occurs on the transition.
 The voltage ramp will remain monotonic until the voltage reaches TOLTRANUN within the final voltage.
 The voltage may overshoot the new voltage by TOLTRANLN.
 After time TSTABLE from the start of the transition, the voltage will fall to within VSRCNEW of the new voltage.
 During the time TSTABLE, the voltage may fall below the new voltage, but will remain within VSRCNEW of this voltage.

-Figure 35.
+Figure 32.
 Negative Voltage Transition on VBUS

-8.3.3.19 HV Transition to PP RV0 Pull-Down on VBUS
+8.3.3.13 HV Transition to PP RV0 Pull-down on VBUS

-The TPS65982 has an integrated active pulldown on VBUS when transitioning from PP_HV to PP_5V0, shown in Figure 36.
+The TPS65986 has an integrated active pull-down on VBUS when transitioning from PP_HV to PP_5V0, shown in Figure 33.
 When the PP_HV switch is disabled and VBUS > PP_5V0 + VHVDISPD, amplifier turns on a current source and pulls down on VBUS.
-The amplifier implements active slew rate control by adjusting the pulldown current to prevent the slew rate from exceeding specification.
-When VBUS falls to within VHVDISPD of PP_5V0, the pulldown is turned off.
+The amplifier implements active slew rate control by adjusting the pull-down current to prevent the slew rate from exceeding specification.
+When VBUS falls to within VHVDISPD of PP_5V0, the pull-down is turned off.
 The load on VBUS will then continue to pull VBUS down until the ideal diode switch structure turns on connecting it to PP_5V0.
-When switching from PP_HV or PP_EXT to PP_5V0, PP_HV or PP_EXT must be above VSO HV to follow the switch-over shown in Figure 35.
+When switching from PP_HV to PP_5V0, PP_HV must be above VSO HV to follow the switch-over shown in Figure 32.

-Figure 36.
+Figure 33.
 PP_5V0 Slew Rate Control

-8.3.3.20 VBUS Transition to VSAFE0V
+8.3.3.14 VBUS Transition to VSAFE0V

-When VBUS transitions to near 0 V (VSAFE0V), the pulldown circuit in Figure 36 is turned on until VBUS reaches VSAFE0V.
+When VBUS transitions to near 0 V (VSAFE0V), the pull-down circuit in Figure 33 is turned on until VBUS reaches VSAFE0V.
 This transition will occur within time TSAFE0V.

-8.3.3.21 C_CC1 and C_CC2 Power Configuration and Power Delivery
+8.3.3.15 C_CC1 and C_CC2 Power Configuration and Power Delivery